When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Dr. Leah Alexander, MD, FAAP

 I found my youngest broke out in a rash across the face whenever I consumed dairy while nursing.
-It was especially prevalent with cheese.
-I did my best to cut dairy from my diet, and my baby’s skin reaped the benefit.
+I cut cheese and milk from my diet, and my baby’s skin cleared up within a week.

 Products to Soothe Sensitive Skin Issues